Cytochrome P4502D6 (CYP2D6) blockers/competitors

 Drugs that prolong QT intervals (not a good combination with ibogaine treatment):

 Other common medications that compete with the ibogaine molecule:

-Foods such as grapefruit juice, and a variety of other supplements and over-the-counter medications such as Prilosec (Omeprazole), various gastric drugs, anti-fungal medications, HIV treatment drugs, and some antihistamines, can all contribute to significantly prolonging QT intervals and cause problems when still circulating within the body attime of ibogaine treatment.
+Foods and drinks that contain grapefruit juice, and a variety of other supplements and over-the-counter medications such as Prilosec (Omeprazole), various gastric drugs, anti-fungal medications, HIV treatment drugs, and some antihistamines, can all contribute to significantly prolonging QT intervals and cause problems when still circulating within the body at time of ibogaine treatment.